How Does The Earth Rotate And Revolve?

 Earth rotation around the sun

-On the days when the earth’s tilt is perfectly sideways to the Sun, the day-night are equal in length.
+On the days when the earth’s tilt is perfectly sideways to the Sun, the day and night are equal in length.
 These are the equinoxes, and the Sun will be at this crossover position in the analemma.
 A tropical year has passed when the Sun goes from one vernal equinox to the next.
-Measuring this way gives a year of 365 days 5 hours, 48 minutes, and 46 seconds long.
+Measuring this way gives a year of 365 days, 5 hours, 48 minutes, and 46 seconds long.

 In July in the northern hemisphere, Orion cannot be seen in the dawn sky, but it becomes easily visible, measuring August’s year.
 This gives 365 days, 6 hours, 9 minutes, and 10 seconds.

-How does the earth move in space?
+How does the Earth move in space?
 All the planets in our solar system rotate around the Sun on elliptical orbits, though dramatically different time frames.
-The Earth tilts 23.5 degrees away from a line perpendicular to the ecliptic plane.
+The Earth tilts 23.5 degrees from a line perpendicular to the ecliptic plane.

 It probably happened after some other space object knocked into it billions of years ago.
 Along with the Earth’s shape, these movements influence the amount of sunshine each part of the planet receives.
-It sets in motion the processes for those windstorms, ocean currents, and even weather.
+It sets the processes for those windstorms, ocean currents, and even weather in motion.

 Sunshine insolation stands for incoming solar radiation.
 The Earth is a slightly pudgy sphere.
 Insolation doesn’t end up being equal everywhere.
 Only one latitude will receive the most intense and concentrated direct rays.
 The rest receive slanting rays that have to pass through more atmosphere, which bounces the light around and spreads it out.
 Earth rotates on a tilted axis, pointing in a particular direction, on an elliptical orbit, with solar energy hitting the surface at different angles.

-Example: At the equator, we’re moving the fastest because we have to rotate the Earth’s entire circumference to get back to where we started.
+Example: At the equator, we’re moving the fastest because we must rotate the Earth’s entire circumference to return to where we started.
 But we move in a much smaller circle if we’re anywhere else.
 So if we’re in St. Petersburg at 60 degrees North latitude, our speed would be only about half that at the equator: 830 kilometers per hour.

 The earth will continue to slow its rotation in the future.
-For a while, the moon will start coming back towards the earth.
-Eventually, it’ll collide with the earth, but that’s not for billions of years into the future.
+For a while, the moon will start coming back toward the Earth.
+Eventually, it’ll collide with the earth, but that’s not for billions of years.

 More Articles: